Riders Access Group

 Farag now has a Facebook page here

-The hope is that this might prove an easier way for FARAG members to exchange thoughts on matters of mutual concern without having to relay everything through Sheila.
+We hope is this is an easier way for FARAG members to exchange thoughts on matters of mutual concern without having to relay everything through Sheila.
 Please let us know what you think.

 Falkirk Area Riders Access Group (FARAG) is involved in various consultations with public authorities and grant giving bodies.
 We liaise closely with Falkirk Council.